abhiways/livecovid19/README.md

 #### 1. Get the latest version

-You can start by cloning the latest version of Light Blue Dashboard on your local machine by running:
+You can start by cloning the latest version of COVID-19 India Dashboard on your local machine by running:

 ```shell
 $ git clone https://github.com/abhiways/livecovid19.git MyApp